-- In September 2024, HM Treasury published a policy update and the draft regulations for the revocation of relevant articles of UK CRR for Basel 3.1 implementation. - The PRA has published its near-final rules for Basel 3.1 implementation in two parts: (i) Part 1: PS17/23 (December 2023) covering market risk, CVA risk, counterparty credit risk and operational risk; and (ii) Part 2: PS9/24 (September 2024) covering credit risk, credit risk mitigation, the output floor, Pillar 2, and reporting and disclosure requirements.
-The PRA indicated in the October 2024 version of the Regulatory Initiatives Grid that it would publish in Q1 2025 the final policy materials on UK Basel 3.1 implementation, as well as a final version of the reporting taxonomy. - In terms of timing, the draft secondary legislation, and the PRA near-final rules, will take effect on 1 January 2027 on revocation by HM Treasury of the UK CRR and related assimilated law, using its powers under FSMA 2023. - UK CRR reforms for Basel 3.1 implementation will still leave a complex prudential regulatory framework across legislation, PRA rules and remaining technical standards.
+- Implementation of the Basel 3.1 standards in the UK was originally set for 1 July 2025, but the implementation date has been changed to 1 January 2027, with full implementation by 1 January 2030 (when the output floor will be set at a final level of 72.5%).
+In July 2025, the government and PRA confirmed that the market risk elements relating to the internal model approach (IMA) would be delayed by one year to 1 January 2028.
+Other elements of the market risk framework, including the trading book boundary, and the standardised and advanced approaches (SSA and ASA) will still be implemented on 1 January 2027. - HM Treasury published a September 2024 policy update and the draft regulations for the revocation of relevant articles of UK CRR for Basel 3.1 implementation.
+This was followed by a further policy update on 15 July 2025, draft transitional regulations to delay implementation of the new market risk capital requirements under the internal model approach until 31 December 2027, and draft regulations to restate key UK CRR definitions in UK legislation.
+HM Treasury also published guidance on proposed Overseas Recognition Regimes (ORRs).
+Comments invited by 5 September 2025. - The PRA previously published its near-final rules for Basel 3.1 implementation in two parts: (i) Part 1: PS17/23 (December 2023) covering market risk, CVA risk, counterparty credit risk and operational risk; and (ii) Part 2: PS9/24 (September 2024) covering credit risk, credit risk mitigation, the output floor, Pillar 2, and reporting and disclosure requirements.
+In July 2025, the PRA consulted in CP17/25 on proposed adjustments to the near final market risk rules to reflect the decision to delay application. - The draft secondary legislation, and the PRA near-final rules, will be finalised and take effect on 1 January 2027 on revocation by HM Treasury of the UK CRR and related assimilated law, using its powers under FSMA 2023. - UK CRR reforms for Basel 3.1 implementation will still leave a complex prudential regulatory framework across legislation, PRA rules and remaining technical standards.
 HM Treasury and the PRA are also working on the repeal and replacement of the remainder of the prudential legislative framework as soon as possible.
 This is discussed further on Slide 73.